 The holiday and winter season can be a tough time for individuals with allergies or asthma.
 From the cold weather to the holiday meals, it’s important for individuals with these conditions to be aware of potential risks they might face.

 - Avoid holiday air fresheners.
-Gingerbread, pumpkin, and pine can be inviting for some, but can also be hazardous.
-One-third of people with asthma report health problems from air fresheners, which contain volatile organic compounds (VOC’s).
+Gingerbread, pumpkin, and pine scents can be inviting for some, yet hazardous for others.
+One-third of people with asthma report health problems from air fresheners which contain volatile organic compounds (VOCs).
 VOC exposure can increase the risk of asthma in children.
 Holiday candles and other items that provide seasonal scents can also trigger allergic symptoms in some people.

 - A fire in the hearth is wonderful this time of the year, but smoke is a common trigger for those with asthma.
 You might have to mingle in another room — and as always — stay away from cigarette smoke.

 - Asthma can also be triggered by exposure to the cold/dry air of winter.
 Our increased exposure to viral infections during these winter months is an additional concern for asthmatics.